jscastonguay/Houdini/docs/getting-started.md

 ## Project setup

+Before going into the test file explanation, it is important to see the global project usage, first in a project definition (a makefile using GCC in our case) and then in the framework as is.

 ### In project definition (*makefile*)

 The test project must instruct the compiler with the path of the code under test and Houdini source code such way that the references are resolved.
 The example uses GCC tool chain but can be any type of development environment for any target.
 Here is the *Makefile* of the test project: